 Viewpoint by Norman Solomon*

-Norman Solomon is the national director of RootsAction.org and the author of a dozen books including Made Love, Got War: Close Encounters with America’s Warfare State, published this year in a new edition as free e-book.
+*Norman Solomon is the national director of RootsAction.org and the author of a dozen books including Made Love, Got War: Close Encounters with America’s Warfare State, published this year in a new edition as a free e-book.
 His other books include War Made Easy: How Presidents and Pundits Keep Spinning Us to Death.
 He was a Bernie Sanders delegate from California to the 2016 and 2020 Democratic National Conventions.
 Solomon is the founder and executive director of the Institute for Public Accuracy.

 IDN is the flagship agency of the Non-profit International Press Syndicate.